arkadijs/aws-vpn-client/README.md

 Open two terminal windows (or tabs).
 Run `./samlserver` in one, then run `./aws-connect.sh` in another.
-Re-enter O365 password in the browser.
-The VPN should be up with 10/8 route setup to VPN gateway.
+Proceed with Google account selection and confirm non-secure form submission.
+The VPN should be up with various 10.x/16 routes setup to VPN gateway.

 #### macOS users